jonathanimb/ADS1118/README.md

 ---

 The `multiplex` argument controls the internal multiplexer, which controls which input is measured.
+(Standard Type K Thermocouples use yellow for positive and red for negative.)

 | Multiplex Value | Positive | Negative |
 | ------------- | ------------- | ------------- |